1979 Revolution: Black Friday: Critical response

-1979 Revolution: Black Friday received "generally favorable" reviews for Windows and Switch, according to review aggregator Metacritic, and "mixed or average" reviews for PlayStation 4, and 67% of critics recommended the game according to OpenCritic.
+1979 Revolution: Black Friday received "generally favorable" reviews for Windows and Switch, according to the review aggregator website Metacritic, and "mixed or average" reviews for PlayStation 4, and 67% of critics recommended the game according to OpenCritic.
 Reviewers liked the narrative, characters, and historical representations, though some criticism was directed at its quick-time sequences, and visual quality.
 Digitally Downloaded ranked 1979 Revolution: Black Friday 38th on its list of best video games in September 2016; editor Matt Sainsbury described it as the "best example" of the medium being "used as a chronicle of critical events in human history".
 In June 2021, Game Rants Erik Petrovich considered 1979 Revolution one of the best games inspired by real stories.

 IGNs Chloi Rad commended the blend of drama and action, as well as the realistic depiction of violence, and felt the setting and period helped demonstrate the spirit of the revolution.
 Andrew Todd of Gameplanet praised the game's manner of dealing with issues like inequality, theocracy, and causes of anti-Americanism, and noted that they help create the atmosphere of the story and setting.
 Eurogamers Jeffrey Matulef found the narrative's moral ambiguity refreshing, particularly the depiction of corrupting good people.
 He felt that the development team being primarily Iranian added to the authenticity.
 Kotakus Evan Narcisse similarly appreciated the ambiguity, noting its close imitation to the era.
 Some critics found the choices important and scary, while others found them ultimately inconsequential.

 Eurogamers Matulef declared the characters superior and more sympathetic over those in other games, which would depict them "as cardboard henchmen or stormtroopers".
 IGNs Rad found the character of Reza to be likable, and Game Informers Javy Gwaltney considered his story fascinating.
 The acting received praise: IGNs Rad called the performances "powerful", and Kotakus Narcisse felt they have the ability to "pull players into the drama".
 Gameplanets Todd felt the characters often "speak in exposition rather than emotion", but that "when the drama works, it really works".